-This course is designed to focus on the social, economic, political, geographical and cultural aspects of various societies, from medieval times through to the modern era.
+This course is designed for students who have a strong aptitude for social studies and will focus on the social, economic, political, geographical and cultural aspects of various societies, from medieval times through to the modern era.
 Materials include various activities, selected readings and appropriate to the themes.
-Student evaluation is based on classroom participation, written and oral assignments, collaborative projects, periodic quizzes, a research project and essays.
+Student evaluation is based on classroom participation, written and oral assignments, collaborative projects, periodic quizzes, a research project and document based essays.